Endless Travel Plans

 Can you island hop in Hawaii with kids?

-Possible but NOT recommended for 7-day trips.
-Inter-island flights cost $400-600 for family of 4, waste half a day traveling, and add stress.
-Choose ONE island and explore it deeply.
+Possible but not recommended for 7-day trips.
+Inter-island flights cost $400-600 for a family of 4, waste half a day in travel, and add stress.
+Choose one island and explore it deeply.
 Island hopping works better for 10+ day trips.

 ← Back to Destinations